 Attention!
 Only certificates that were sent directly by ETS will be taken into account!

 To strengthen your application, you can get more background knowledge in Optics & Photonics, eg. by doing an internship in a related company or participate in a related research project or workshop.
 It is also important to have good recommendation letters from your professors and to show your motivation related to Optics & Photonics in your motivation letter.
-Please be aware that very good grades and a profound knowledge in mathematics are mandatory for all applicants.
+Please be aware that very good grades and a profound knowledge in mathematics and physics are mandatory for all applicants.

 We do not expect that you fulfill the GRE PHYSICS as an entry criteria.
 You can find the list of necessary application documents and selection criteria on the KSOP homepage.